 2. Property value must not exceed $3 million.

-3. Install a solar panel system using Clean Energy Council (CEC)-approved components and an accredited solar installer.
+3. Install a solar system using Solar Accreditation Australia (SAA) approved components and an SAA-certified installer.

 4. Low-income households also access interest-free loans or swap their annual energy rebate for a solar panel system through the Rebate Swap for Solar initiative.